NIAEFEUP/slides/web-workshop/presentation.md

 console.log(value_returned); // 3
 ```

-A function with an empty return or no return at all returns **undefined**.
+A function with no return statement, or with an empty return, returns **undefined**.

 ---